vseryakov/backendjs/README.md

             - Field6: SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query paremeters
             - Field7: empty, reserved for future use

-The resulting signature is sent as HTTP header bk-signature: string
+The resulting signature is sent as HTTP header bk-signature: or in the header specified by the `api-signature-name` config parameter

 For JSON content type, the method must be POST and no query parameters specified, instead everything should be inside the JSON object which is placed in the body of the request.
 For additional safety, SHA1 checksum of the JSON paylod can be calculated and passed in the signature,